practo/npm-dependency-checker/README.md

 ### Usage

-Run this command in the application root folder, where package.json is
+Run this command
 ```
-ndc
+ndc <application_root_path>
 ```

+The `application_root_path` is a mandatory argument.
+It should be the same path where `package.json` is. ndc supports relative paths as well, e.g., `ndc .` to run ndc in current folder.

 ### Configuration
 This package is based on another pacakge [depcheck](https://www.npmjs.com/package/depcheck), and supports all configuration that depcheck supports.
 The json configuration needs to be present in a file named `.ndcrc` in the application root.